Racka: Efficient Hungarian LLM Adaptation on Academic Infrastructure: Introduction

 \subsection{Core Contributions}

-In response to these challenges, we introduce \racka{}, a 4-billion-parameter language model for Hungarian adapted trough a pragmatic and resource-efficient approach from a Qwen3-4B reasoning model. \ifx\anonym\undefined{ The model's name pays homage to the \textit{Hortobágy Racka}, an indigenous Hungarian sheep breed and llama alternative. \fi \racka{} was trained using publicly accessible infrastructure---Hungary's Komondor supercomputer---rather than state-of-the-art proprietary hardware.
+In response to these challenges, we introduce \racka{}, a 4-billion-parameter language model for Hungarian adapted trough a pragmatic and resource-efficient approach from a Qwen3-4B reasoning model. \ifx\anonym\undefined{ The model's name pays homage to the \textit{Hortobágy Racka}, an indigenous Hungarian sheep breed and llama alternative. \fi \racka{} was trained using publicly accessible infrastructure, Hungary's Komondor supercomputer, rather than state-of-the-art proprietary hardware.
+Our primary contributions are as follows:

-This paper presents a comprehensive recipe for language adaptation that is both effective and practical for research communities with access to national HPC clusters.
-Our primary contributions are threefold: